Written by Tenley Haraldson.

 With you working from home, your kids will still have demands and your partner may occasionally make unreasonable requests.
 When you’re in “work mode,” your family needs to understand that “no means no.” To set boundaries with your family:

 - Place a flippable sign on your workspace’s door to visually tell family members when it’s okay to knock (and when to steer clear).

 - If you can, ask your partner to manage all child-related needs while you work.
 Do the same when it’s their turn.

 15. Clean for 10-15 Minutes Every Day

 When you spend more time at home, you (and your kids) are creating more messes than usual.
-Disorganized houses are a distraction, so nip things in the bud by setting aside 15 minutes every day to tackle smaller messes.
+Disorganized houses are a distraction, so nip things in the bud by setting aside 15 minutes to clean small messes.

 Puracy Is Here to Help